Skip to content

 A good studio year

-I had a good studio year thanks to planning.
-I’m showing you the good and the not so good outcomes for 2023.
+I had a good studio year in 2023 thanks to planning.
+I’m showing you the good and the not so good outcomes for 2023 to help me think about a better 2024.

 My system is adapted from the Momentum Planner created by Charlie Gilkey at Productive Flourishing.